How Long Do Pool Filter Cartridges Last? Complete Guide

 Water Chemistry Balance

 Proper water chemistry significantly extends cartridge life.
-When your pH stays between 7.4-7.6 and total alkalinity remains at 80-120 ppm (60-80 for salt water pools), your sanitizer works efficiently, reducing the burden on your filter.
+When your pH stays between 7.4-7.6 and total alkalinity remains at 80-120 ppm, your sanitizer works efficiently, reducing the burden on your filter.
 Poor water balance leads to algae growth, cloudiness, and rapid cartridge clogging.

-Free chlorine levels should match your CYA (stabilizer) levels according to the FC/CYA chart.
-Target 30-50 ppm CYA for regular pools, or 70-80 ppm for salt water generators.
+Free chlorine levels should match your CYA (stabilizer) levels according to the FC/CYA chart, which shows the proper relationship between Free Chlorine and Cyanuric Acid levels for effective sanitization.
+Target 30-50 ppm CYA for outdoor pools, but indoor pools should maintain 0-30 ppm CYA since UV protection isn't needed.
 When chlorine levels drop too low, organic contamination increases dramatically.

 Environmental Factors